KaiCee2010/project2/README.md

 •	Have wildfires become more or less frequent over time?<br/>
 •	What areas states are the most and least fire-prone?<br/>
 •	Seasonal impact on size and frequency? <br/>
-•	Given the size, location and date, can you predict the cause of a fire wildfire?<br/>

 # Resources:<br/>